rssws/piWeather/README.md

 #### piClient

-NPM is used to manage the frontend.
+`yarn` is used to manage the frontend.
+Use `npm install --global yarn` to install `yarn`.

-Before you start, you need to run `npm run prepare` to initialize `husky`.
+Before you start, you need to run `yarn prepare` to initialize `husky`.

 Setup the `.env.development` and / or `.env.production` file first before you run the app.
 Do not modify `.env` file directly since it will be overwritten!

-Use `npm run start` to launch a development server.
+Use `yarn start` to launch a development server.

-Use `npm run build:dev` to build a development version of the app.
+Use `yarn build:dev` to build a development version of the app.

-Use `npm run build:prod` to build a production version of the app.
+Use `yarn build:prod` to build a production version of the app.

-Use `npm run build:dev` to build a development version of the app.
+Use `yarn build:dev` to build a development version of the app.

-Use `npm run lint:fix` to execute linter and prettier.
+Use `yarn lint:fix` to execute linter and prettier.

 Please avoid using `ng` command directly since the frontend depends on `.env`, which will by dynamically generated.